facebookresearch/param/train/compute/pt/development.md

 ### Configuration Iterator
 Given a list of configurations (build or input), we need some mechanism to iterate over them.
 The overall logic is simple (for illustration, not actual code):

-### Configuration Iterator
-Given a list of configurations (build or input), we need some mechanism to iterate over them.
-The overall logic is simple (for illustration, not actual code):

 ```python
 for build in build_configs:
   op = Op.build(build.args, build.kwargs)